tylerlinquata/audio-downloader/README.md

 All card content uses Danish labels and fallback text (e.g., "Definition nødvendig", "Grammatik info nødvendig") to maintain language consistency.

 ### Settings Configuration
+The application provides a dedicated Settings tab for configuration:

 1. Go to the "Settings" tab
-2. Set your preferred output directory
+2. **Output Directory**: Set where audio files and failed word lists are saved
-3. Configure your Anki media folder path
+3. **Anki Media Folder**: Configure the path to your Anki collection's media folder
-4. Save your OpenAI API key for sentence generation
+4. **OpenAI API Key**: Save your API key for sentence generation (securely stored)
-5. Click "Save Settings" to persist your configuration
+5. Click "Save Settings" to persist your configuration across sessions

+The unified workflow uses these settings automatically, eliminating the need to configure them separately for each phase.

 ## Development